 Subscriptions cost less than you think – anywhere from $10-50/year, depending on the magazine.

-A DIY Meal Delivery Box
+A Gift For Foodies: A DIY Meal Delivery Box

 Subscription meal delivery boxes are a popular new trend.
 As a one-time subscription isn’t always possible, you can simply put together your own version of a favorite recipe as a gift for your friends and family.